PeshoBiceps/weather-app/README.md

 This project is a weather forecast application.

 It was created with React, Redux, Styled Components.
-It uses The OpenWeather API.
+It uses The OpenWeather API and Google Geocoding API.

 ![example-site](https://raw.githubusercontent.com/PeshoBiceps/Weather-app/master/src/weather.jpg)